HunterCartier702/RHCSA-Home-Lab/README.md

 # -l can also specify the number of extents you wnat the lv to use
 # -n to specify the name of lv
 # create lv named lvtest and a size of 100 extents and add that to vgdata vg
-$ lvcreate -n lvtest -l 100 vgdata
+$ lvcreate -n lvtest -l 100 vgtest
 # once an lv has been created, you can use mkfs to put a file system on it

 # Creating Logical Volume with File System: